Shishi42/FK-HORN/README.md

 3) Edit collections.json to put the name of your collection in the array
 4) You can now summon the bot with !<your_collection_name> !

-PS : If multiple files are put, the bot will select one random when summoned
+PS : If multiples files are put in the folder, the bot will select one random when summoned